irieger/html5video-helper/README.rst

 html5video-helper - HTML5 Video encoding toolbox
 ================================================

-This script is a little helper for encoding Videos for
+This script is a little helper for encoding videos targeted for html5 use.
+If you have encoding parameter suggestions for better video quality please let me know.

 **DISCLAIMER:** In the current state the script is a bit ugly as it was my first python script and it's some kind of hacked, anyhow it works perfectly for me.
 But I can't quarante that this script works for in all cases and that it doesn't damage everything.